tomvanbraeckel/yamcs.github.com/docs/studio/Widgets.md

 Most widgets are backed by a PV.
 Some widgets (e.g. layouting widgets) are typically not connected to a PV, other widgets (e.g. charts) can be backed by more than one PV.

 ### Color Decorations
 When a widget is backed by a PV, it will be decorated according to its runtime state.
-The specific colors of these decorations can vary since the default colors can be overriden (or disabled) by the display author.
+The specific colors of these decorations can vary since the default colors can be overridden (or disabled) by the display author.

 <table class="inline">
     <tr>